 The course is offered in English and the number of students is limited to 15.
 The course will prioritize students from NT but it is open to students from other institutions at Örebro University.
 Further information will be sent after registration.

-To gain access to the course, students in school of science and technology must have taken the course, “Research and Thesis Planning in Science and Technology, 7.5 credits” ("Forskning och avhandlingsplanering i naturvetenskap och teknik, 7,5 hp”) or equivalent.
+To gain access to the course, students in school of science and technology are recommended to have taken the course , “Research and Thesis Planning in Science and Technology, 7.5 credits” ("Forskning och avhandlingsplanering i naturvetenskap och teknik, 7,5 hp”) or equivalent.
+The students should have some experience in their present research project therefore it is recommended that this course is taken during the second year of their programme

 For more information, you are welcome to contact Jana Jass ().